Bun E. Carlos: Mainstream success

 In 1976, Carlos tripped over equipment on stage and broke his arm.
 The band auditioned several drummers to temporarily replace Carlos until his arm healed.
 None proved capable of keeping up with Cheap Trick's frenetic, high-energy style.
-The band finally turned to Hank Ransome, drummer with the defunct psychedelic rock/progressive rock Elizabeth.
+The band finally turned to Hank Ransome, drummer with the defunct psychedelic rock/progressive rock band Elizabeth.
 Carlos played alongside Ransome for several shows in case Ransome tired during a performance.
 Cheap Trick signed a five-year contract with Epic on August 1, 1976.
 Cheap Trick played a last concert at the Second Chance club in Ann Arbor, Michigan, in October 1976, then headed for New York City to record an album.

 The band began work on its debut album at the Record Plant recording studio in New York City in November 1976.
 The record, titled Cheap Trick (1977), failed to chart.
 The album's liner notes and Epic's promotional advertising made the tongue-in-cheek claims that "Bunezuela E. Carlos" was from Venezuela, his parents helped build the Panama Canal, and that he abandoned his family to come play rock music in America.

 The band's second album, In Color, was released later in 1977.
 When Cheap Trick toured in Japan for the first time in April 1978, they were received with a frenzy reminiscent of Beatlemania.
 During the tour, Cheap Trick recorded two concerts at the Nippon Budokan.
-Ten tracks taken from both shows were compiled and released as a live album titled Cheap Trick at Budokan, which was intended to be exclusive to Japan.
+However, due to the loud crowd applause, the recordings were deemed inferior, and replaced with recordings from Cheap Trick’s Osaka, Japan concert.
+Ten tracks taken from the Osaka concert were compiled and released as a live album titled Cheap Trick at Budokan, which was intended to be exclusive to Japan.

 Demand for Cheap Trick at Budokan became so great that Epic Records finally released the album in the U.S. in February 1979.
 Cheap Trick at Budokan launched the band into international stardom, and the album went triple platinum in the United States.
 The first single from the album was the live version of "I Want You to Want Me", which had originally been released on In Color.
 It reached No. 7 on the Billboard Hot 100, and became Cheap Trick's best-selling single to date.

 Following a decline in popularity in the early-to-mid-1980s, Cheap Trick released Lap of Luxury in 1988.
 "The Flame", a ballad, was issued as the first single from the album and became the band's first-ever No. 1 hit.
 The second single, a cover of Elvis Presley's "Don't Be Cruel", peaked at no. 4.
 Lap of Luxury went platinum and became recognized as the band's comeback album.